 What is a cash advance on a credit card?

-A credit card cash advance is just what it sounds like: using a credit card to withdraw cash against the card’s credit line.
+A cash advance on a credit card is when a cardholder uses their card to withdraw cash against the card’s credit line.
 A cash advance can offer flexibility, but it generally comes with additional fees and higher interest rates than typical credit card purchases.
-Other types of transactions can also be considered cash advances, such as money transfers via apps like PayPal® and Venmo.

 Learn more about getting a cash advance on a credit card, how much it may cost and possible alternatives.